c-smile/sciter-js-sdk/docs/md/storage/introduction.md

 * *type* defines type of keys in the index.
 It can be "string", "integer", "long", "float" or "date".
 * *unique* is either
-  * *true* if the index support only unique keys, or
+  * *true* if the index supports only unique keys, or
   * *false* if records with the same key values are allowed in the index.

 #### Example #3: creating indexes, simple storage of notes: